innotrade/enapso-config/README.md

 # ENAPSO&#x26A1;boost - Hierarchical Enterprise Configuration Management

+## Intention

+ENAPSO Config helps you easily manage your application configuration in enterprise environments.

+It enables you

+-   to hierachically organize your configuration data to inherit company or department down to user or specific machine level
+-   to easily switch between development, stage or production settings
+-   to use defaults and optionally expose information log in case
+-   to expose warnings or errors in case an application setting is missing
+-   to easily use and maintain local node.js packages without the need to embed them as submodules or even deploy them to npm
+-   to calculate compound configuration settings based on single or other compound settings
+-   to version control your configuration data opposed to environment variables, according to the version specific configuration requirements of your application
+-   to easily track missing configurations in your specific configuration file

 The `.env` file in the project root folder just requires a single reference to the configuration file in the form:

 ```